-There are no thermometers needed, no boiling of milk, no wondering if your milk didn't reach the right temperature to achieve perfect yogurt.
+There are no thermometers needed, no boiling of milk, and no wondering if your milk didn't reach the right temperature to achieve perfect yogurt.
 Plus cold start yogurt comes out thick, just like Greek yogurt--no need for straining!

 Ingredients for Cold Start Yogurt

-- Ultra Pasteurized Milk or Ultra Filtered Milk
+- Ultra Pasteurized Milk or Ultra-Filtered Milk

 - 2 tablespoons plain yogurt with active cultures or a yogurt starter